relsqui/doily/README.md

 If you run `doily` again on the same day (before midnight, according to the clock of the computer you're writing on), you'll be editing the same file for that day.
-If the day rolls over while you're writing, whatever file you're currently in will still be saved as the previous day.
+If the day rolls over while you're writing, whatever file you're currently in will still be saved under the previous day.

 ## Feedback and Contribution